ALRW/dayAsADev/courseSections/section11.md

 <script src="/javascripts/app.js></script>
 ```

-Fantastic we can now start adding Javascript code to our page, which is just as well because it looks like our client has come back with some further requirements.
+Fantastic and it's just in time because it looks like our client has come back with some further requirements.

 Adding Functionality to our page
 --------------------------------